arif-js/Raditail-UI/README.md

 npm install react react-dom tailwindcss
 ```

-Individual Radix UI components are peer dependencies and will be installed as needed.
-See the [full peer dependencies list](./packages/raditail/package.json#L48-L76).
+Raditail keeps Radix primitives as peer dependencies so you can choose the ones you need.
+See the [full peer dependency list](./packages/raditail/package.json).

 ## Quick Start